etsangsplk/sputter/docstring/concat.md

 # (concat seq+) lazily concatenates sequences
-Creates a lazy sequence whose content is the result of concatenating the values of each provided sequence.
+Creates a lazy sequence whose content is the result of concatenating the elements of each provided sequence.

 ## An Example